 By the mid-1850s, Mesilla had established itself as an instrumental town in the transportation of passengers and goods around the Southwest.
 The Mexican town prospered as it became one of the only places travelers could stop, rest and get supplies, no matter which direction they were heading.
 But when the Gadsden Purchase was ratified in 1854, the small town would again fall under the authority of the United States as the U.S. gained control of nearly 30,000 square miles of northern Mexico, southern Arizona and New Mexico.
 By the mid-1800s, Mesilla’s population had reached 3,000, making it the largest town and trade center between San Antonio and San Diego, and an important stop for both the Butterfield Stage Line and the San Antonio-San Diego Mail Lines.

-But the Apaches were not the only ones to invade Mesilla.
-During the 1850s, Confederate troops invaded the small town, taking control and declaring it the capital of the Arizona Territory of the Confederate States of America.
+During the 1850’s, Confederate troops invaded the small town, taking control and declaring it the capital of the Arizona Territory of the Confederate States of America.
 Headquarters were set up in what is currently the Fountain Theatre, and although some residents supported the Confederate cause, the town continued to celebrate its Mexican heritage.
 The broad mix of political views and cultures often resulted in riots and shootouts, quite a contrast to the fiestas, dances and fairs residents were accustomed to.

 Mesilla continued to grow and prosper until the early 1880s, when the Santa Fe Railroad selected nearby Las Cruces instead of Mesilla for the location of its newest route.
 Mesilla landowners resented the railroad’s assumption that local residents would help build the line, prompting Las Cruces businessmen to persuade the railroad giant northward.
 With attention now focused on Las Cruces, Mesilla’s appeal and importance began to disappear.
 To this day, its size and population are virtually the same as they were 120 years ago.